- Why Is HIIT Workout Considered Better Than Cardio?

 Meanwhile cardiovascular exercise or steady-state cardio work from low to high intensity in many forms of distance aerobic exercises such as walking, running, or swimming.

-However, in terms of mental and physical health, cardio works better than HIIT as you are not stressing too much on your body and mind to perform workouts.
+However, in terms of mental and physical health, cardio works better than HIIT as you are not stressing too much about your body and mind to perform workouts.

 HIIT requires your body and mind to respond quickly due to the high-intensity workout type.
 A newbie may not find HIIT enjoyable to start working out with.